ADLINK/meta-adlink-x86-64bit/README.md

 <br>

-## you can download OS Live image we built for the quick evaluation:
+## OS Live image we built for the quick evaluation

+Note: if you would like to deploy OS image to USB drive, please refer to <a href="https://github.com/ADLINK/meta-adlink-x86-64bit/wiki/02.-How-to-install-Yocto-Linux-to-USB-Drive" target="_blank" rel="noopener">guideline</a>.

 <table style="width:100%">
   <tr>